interpromoSID2020Airbus/g7_images_sociales/README.md

 &nbsp;
 # Environment
 ## Python version and libraries
-To ensure a proper functioning of all code files, `python 3.5` or later version is required.
+To ensure a proper functioning of all code files, `python 3.6` or later version is required.

-The following librairies must be installed: ...
+Specific libraries requirements are described in `requirements.txt`.
+You can run `pip install -r requirements.txt` to install all of them.

 &nbsp;
 ## Tree